ecaruyer/phantomas-web/doc/user/source.rst

 Basic Usage
 =====================
 .. contents:: :local:

-Phantomas Web Designer divides the window in three panels:
+Phantom |alpha| s Web Designer divides the window in three panels:

 - Left panel allows you to navigate through the elements and edit them
 - Central panel displays the fiber in a what-you-see-is-what-you-get manner.